avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotconnect/subscription/subscription.md

 ## Avnet Employees

-Avnet and Avnet Affiliated employees should contact the IoT team for account information.
+Avnet and Avnet affiliated employees should contact the IoT team for account information.